18 Best Hikes in Alaska: The Top-Rated Hiking Trails to Visit in 2023

 The state capital of Juneau is the second-largest city in the US by area and has a lovely walkable downtown area, which is the only part of the city that many people see.
 However, Juneau has incredible hiking trails that highlight the vast natural beauty of the capital and offer some unparalleled views.

 Hiking is clearly one of the best ways to explore and appreciate Alaska’s wild natural beauty, and there are so many trails to choose from.
 All that’s left is to grab your hiking boots and decide which trail will be your first adventure.
+For more amazing destination hikes in Alaska check out these hikes to ruins and hikes to footbridges.

 Try AllTrails+ For Free!
 Not only does it navigate on the trail and provide condition information before you head out, but you can download offline maps, find trails by distance from you, enjoy 3D maps, and more to make hiking easier and more enjoyable than ever.